Red Hill (ACT)

 The level of general health in Red Hill is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Red Hill shows better-than-average health results, with both younger and older age groups having low rates of common health issues.
-Approximately 81% of its total population of 2,885 has private health cover, higher than the Australian Capital Territory average of 78.0%, and much higher than the national average of 55.3%.
-The most prevalent medical conditions in the area are arthritis (affecting 8.2% of residents) and asthma (7.0%).
+Red Hill exhibits superior health outcomes for both young and elderly populations, with low prevalence rates for common health conditions.
+Approximately 81% of its total population of 2,885 residents have private health cover, which is higher than the Australian Capital Territory average of 78.0%, and significantly higher than the national average of 55.3%.
+The most prevalent medical conditions in the area are arthritis and asthma, affecting 8.2% and 7.0% of residents respectively.

-A total of 72.2% of residents report having no medical ailments, compared to 69.8% across the Australian Capital Territory.
-In Red Hill, 20.5% of residents are aged 65 or over (727 people).
-The health outcomes among seniors in this area are above average and largely align with those of the general population.
+A total of 72.2% of residents report no medical ailments, compared to 69.8% across the Australian Capital Territory.
+The area has a senior population of 20.5%, comprising 726 individuals aged 65 and over.
+Health outcomes among seniors in Red Hill are above average and largely align with the general population's health profile.

 Frequently Asked Questions - Health